fontfish/Condescend/README.md

 and has no regard for the occasional uneven upper-lower-case pair.
 It also serves as a pun on the word “descender”.

+### Files and Folders

+The FontForge development files for Fish Condescend are in the`sources` folder.
+Installable font files can be found in the `fonts` folder.

 ## Licence

 (Fish) Condescend is licenced under the terms of the SIL Open Font Licence (https://scripts.sil.org/OFL)